 My kids love this bread so much that they will ask for seconds of it instead of dessert.
 It’s airy, a touch sweet from the honey, and has a great spongy crumb.

 Plus it’s so fast and easy to throw together in a KitchenAid mixer or Bosch Mixer.

 If you are a serious bread maker, your life will be forever changed with a Bosch Mixer.
 KitchenAid mixers will definitely get the job done, especially if you have a larger sized one.

 However, if you make a lot of bread in it, you will eventually burn out the motor.
 A Bosch Mixer is like the indestructible army tank of kitchen appliances.
 It is worth every penny and you will forever be indebted to the German geniuses who made them.
 Happy bread making!

 If you are looking for a gluten free oatmeal bread, try oat flour bread recipe!

 SAVE THIS HONEY OATMEAL BREAD TO YOUR PINTEREST BOARD!

 And let’s be friends on Pinterest!
 I’m always pinning great recipes!

 - Combine oats, butter, boiling water, and salt.
-Cool to lukewarm (takes about 30-45 minutes).
+Cool to lukewarm (about 20 minutes).

-Stir in yeast.
+- Stir in yeast.
 Add 2 eggs, honey, and 3 cups flour.
-Beat at medium speed until smooth, about 2 minutes.
-I just use my dough hook for this.
+Mix well.